Nursing care for patients with atherosclerosis. What is the nursing process in atherosclerosis? Atherosclerosis of cerebral arteries

 Heart failure - when the heart runs out of energy

-c) atherosclerosis of the vessels of the lower extremities occurs due to a decrease in the blood supply to these vessels.
-The main complaints are weakness in the legs, coldness of the feet and fingers. characteristic symptom - moving lameness: coldness of the feet and fingers. characteristic symptom –« intermittent claudication": the occurrence of pain in calf muscles when walking and stopping them when stopped.
-Over time, trophic ulcers may appear in the lower part of the leg, in severe cases, atherosclerotic gangrene develops.
+c) atherosclerosis of the vessels of the lower extremities occurs due to a decrease in blood supply to these vessels.
+The main complaints are weakness in the legs, coldness of the feet and fingers.
+Characteristic symptom - moving lameness: cold feet and toes.
+Characteristic symptom –« intermittent claudication": the occurrence of pain in calf muscles when walking and stopping them when stopping.
+Over time, trophic ulcers may appear in the lower part of the leg, and in severe cases, atherosclerotic gangrene develops.

 4 .
 Principles of treatment.

-Depending on the severity, the progression of intermittent lameness causes various complaints among those affected.
+Depending on the severity, the progression of intermittent claudication causes various complaints among those affected.
 In the early stages, an intermittent clitoris is usually discovered incidentally during vascular examination.
 Lack of blood flow to the extremities can lead to tissue death and amputation.

-Medical treatment:
+Drug treatment:

 Typical symptoms of intermittent claudication